 If you selected your state on the map (https://econchallenge.unl.edu/) and you were re-routed here, you are in the right place!
 If a your state is not currently offering a state-wide competition-- you are invited to participate in the Economics Challenge Wild Card Competition.

-The top eight highest scoring teams in each division from Semi-Final will invited to compete in the National Economics Challenge Finals held in New York (May 18-20, 2019) for the title of National Champion and for cash prizes totaling $20,000.
-CEE will pay for all lodging, food, and events while in NYC plus up to 50% of transportation costs!
+The top highest scoring teams in each division from Semi-Final will invited to compete in the National Economics Challenge Finals held in New York City area May 16-18, 2020 for the title of National Champion and for cash prizes totaling $20,000.
+CEE will pay for all food and lodging.

 Let’s get started!

 - Online Registration for Teachers and Coaches - Opens on January 1, 2020 – Teachers and coaches click on the Teacher Registration tab on the left to start creating your student teams.

 - Before registering your teams, be sure to review the National Economics Challenge Rules and Eligibility, www.councilforeconed.org/econchallenge.
 This is a guide to place your team in the correct division.

 - Students - Study hard!
 The Economics Challenge will test you, and your knowledge of Economics.
 Students compete in teams of four (with each student eligible to participate as a member of only one team).